owulveryck/blog/content/post/orchestrate-a-digraph-with-goroutine.md

 A slice may be more efficient, but by now it is not an issue.

 On top of that, I may need later to transpose or look for eigenvalues, and this package does implement the correct method to do so.
+For clarity of the description, I didn't use a `float64` array to initialize the matrix.

 ```golang
 // Allocate a zeroed array of size 8×8